anonfoxer/FlumeBot/README.md

 - npm install discord.js --save
 - npm install discord.js-commando --save

+# Other Setup
+- Make sure in the folder "devinfo" there is a file named log.txt

 # To Do List
 - Anti Spam Mode ("Raidmode")
 - Kick/Ban